 I knew it would be a trip to remember.
 The only thing that worried me was dreading the return home after my visit there.
-I envisaged chaining myself to a Gaudí lamppost in Plaça Reial, with the proverbial “hell no, I won’t go” placard around my neck.
+I envisaged chaining myself to a Gaudí lamppost in Plaça Reial, with a “hell no, I won’t go” placard around my neck.

-What happens when your cherished illusions are ripped to shreds one by one?
-When all the positive thinking in the world doesn’t change the reality of that part of the world you’re trying so hard to like?
+I didn’t have to worry.
+One by one my cherished illusions were ripped to shreds, and all the positive thinking in the world couldn’t change the reality of the city I tried so hard to like.

 You write this blog post.

 The use of travelling is to regulate imagination by reality, and instead of thinking how things may be, to see them as they are. – Samuel Johnson